-I climb, gasping, up a green slope slashed with white like uncooked flesh.
+I climb, gasping, up a green slope slashed white.
 Here, the grass unzips over the chalk; just a papyrus layer of broken skin.
 I can feel the Earth vibrating through the soles of my bare feet, tingling and stung by nettles and thorns.
 Air whips around my ankles, uncovered and unfamiliar.
 I flashback to a memory of a knee sock being slowly rolled down on a hot day and seeing bristles of unshaven leg hair clinging to the fibres.
 I understand completely.
 I cling as well.
 I cling to everything.
 The odour of a sweaty foot in thick wool on a hot day.
 A sticky forehead and a greasy fringe.
 Bad coffee breath and grey patches under the arms.
 Even the furry teeth and a poisonous tongue, yellowing from a rusting, home-made stud pushed (unblinkingly) through.
 All these foul things I embrace in a personal degredation.
 It’s not that I don’t think I can do any better.
 I just don’t want to.

 I look in front of me.
 The path winds on ahead as everything falls away dramatically to my left and right.
 The ridge reminds me of her spine as I once viewed it on a lethargic summer afternoon, gently kissing her naked figure from ankle to buttock as she lay on her front, indifferently reading a book and eating fruit salad from the can.